A quotient criterion for syzygies in equivariant cohomology: Relation to previous work

-In the case where $X_{\Sigma}$ is a toric subvariety of~$\C^{r}$, so that $\kk[\Sigma]$ is a quotient of~$R$, such a decomposition has been obtained by Yanagawa~\cite[Prop.~3.1]{Yanagawa:2000} and in an equivalent form by Mustaţă~\cite[Cor.~2.2]{Mustata:2000}.
+In the case where \(X_{\Sigma}\) is a toric subvariety of~\(\C^{r}\), so that \(\kk[\Sigma]\) is a quotient of~\(R\), a decomposition as in part~\ref{ext-SR} has been obtained by Yanagawa~\cite[Prop.~3.1]{Yanagawa:2000} and in an equivalent form using local cohomology by Mustaţă~\cite[Cor.~2.2]{Mustata:2000}.
+In the same setting, part~\ref{depth-SR} is due to Munkres~\cite[Thm.~3.1]{Munkres:1984}; the general case could be deduced from this.